 He’s never called me that before.

-That excerpt from Disney’s “Lady and the Tramp” caught my ear recently, while watching the movie with my kids.
+That excerpt from Disney’s “Lady and the Tramp” caught my ear recently while watching the movie with my kids.
 Poor Lady – once the apple of Jim Dear and Darling’s eyes – she’s devastated to be referred to as “that dog” now that Darling is expecting a baby.
 Sure, not every beloved pet becomes “that dog” when a newborn comes home.
 But, without a doubt, your pet’s life will change when your new addition arrives.
+So how can you make it easier for all involved?

 From the beginning, but especially once your baby is a crawler or toddler, teach your child how to be kind and gentle to pets.
 Soft, gentle strokes and no poking, pinching or pulling.
 Also, if a child has a pet for a best friend at home, he or she may tend to think all animals are friendly.
 Make sure your child knows never to reach for, or pet an unknown animal without explicit consent from the pet’s owner.
 Finally, even when your child and your pet form that wonderful bond, you still need to be on the lookout for any signs of fear or aggression.
 I particularly liked this blog post on how to look for warning signs that your dog may have had enough.